CleverRaven/Cataclysm-DDA/data/mods/Aftershock/suit_operating_time.md

 # Powered Armor Balance

-This balance document should be used as a balance guideline when designing all sorts of Aftershock power armor.
+These are guidelines for designing all sorts of Aftershock power armor.

 ## Operating time

-We define operating time as the amount of time the suit/gear-piece  takes before consuming 1000 charges of batteries.
-Use the following factors to determine how long the suit should work between a battery swap.
-All bonuses are cumulative.
+We define `operating time` as the amount of time the suit/gear-piece takes to consume 1000 charges of batteries.
+The following factors, totaled, determine how long the suit should work between battery swaps.

 #### Additional factors